Parliament of Wallonia: 2024–2029 (current)

-2019–2024 (current)
+2019–2024

 2014–2019

 This is the composition of the Walloon Parliament following the 2014 regional election.

 2009–2014

 This is the composition of the Walloon Parliament following the 2009 regional election.
 The PS, Ecolo and CDH formed together a government.

 2004–2009

 This was the composition of the Walloon Parliament following the 2004 regional election.
 The PS and CDH formed together a government.

 1999–2004

 This was the composition of the Walloon Parliament following the 1999 regional election.
 The PS, Ecolo and PRL formed together a government.